axllent/silverstripe-scaled-uploads/README.md

 ## Usage
 Simply install the module.
 All images are (by default) scaled to a maximum size of 960px (width) X 800px (height), and auto-rotation (based on EXIF data) for JPEG images is by default **on**.
+Please note that EXIF rotation only works if the uploaded image is larger than the specified values, and of course is present.

 ## Configuration
-Create or edit a *.yml file in your mysite/_config/ folder (eg: mysite/_config/config.yml) and add/edit the following (use spaces, not tabs):
+Create or edit a *.yml file in your mysite/_config/ folder (eg: mysite/_config/config.yml) and add & edit the following (using spaces, not tabs):
 <pre>
 ScaledUploads:
   max-width: 960